Copper in topsoils

 The LUCAS physical and chemical attributes allow the assessment of additional factors influencing Cu retention in soils, namely soil pH and soil texture.
 Even if the Cu accumulation is correlated mostly to soil properties, environmental factors such as climate (e.g., summer rainfall) and lithology also plays a relevant role, at least in some parts of the EU.

 The result of the regression and interpolation model is the Map of topsoil Copper concentration (mg Kg-1).
-The data are available for public user.
+The spatial interpolated data (as seen in the figure below) are available for public user.

 Ballabio, C., Panagos, P., Lugato, E., Huang, J.-H., Orgiazzi, A., Jones, A., Fernández-Ugalde, O., Borrelli, P., Montanarella, L. 2018.
 Copper distribution in European topsoils: An assessment based on LUCAS soil survey.
 Science of the Total Environment, 636: 282-298.